 The Scientist – Covid-19 is very different in children versus adults.
 Learn more and explore this incredible resource of information with your mom “friends” who insist on having playdates.
 Also, learn why hundreds of scientists are urging WHO and CDC to update the novel coronavirus’ method of transmission to airborne.

 Even after all the research I’ve dug up from Beyone Type 1, JDRF, and the ADA, I am still wondering how exactly does Covid-19 affect those with Type 1 diabetes.
 We all know BGs are extremely difficult to manage with a regular cold or seasonal flu.
 I would like some answers from endocrinologists and epidemiologists as more research develops regarding the following:

 - Once a person with T1d contracts Covid-19, how severe does it affect blood glucose?
 Does it make the person more resistant or sensitive to insulin?
 Depending on the type of virus, Coral typically becomes insulin resistant the first few days and then super sensitive as her cold subsides.
-It requires constant monitoring with her Dexcom CGM more often than usual and basal adjustments even with Loop.
-Note: We make all changes to her insulin needs without endo’s help and have done so since first several months post-diagnosis.
+It requires extreme vigilance by constantly monitoring her glucose levels with a Dexcom CGM more often than usual, keeping her hydrated with electrolytes to avoid ketones to prevent diabetes ketoacidosis (DKA can be fatal if not hospitalized with IV fluids and insulin – she was in DKA once at diagnosis with a BG over 450 mg/dL); and cautious basal adjustments even with Loop.
 See Justin Wilhite’s interview with JDRF mentioned earlier.

 - How does Covid-19 affect younger populations under the age of 12 who also have T1d?
 Or those using immunosuppressants likely due to kidney or any other organ transplant?